jsdom/jsdom/README.md

 The options provided to `fromURL()` are similar to those provided to the `JSDOM` constructor, with the following additional restrictions and consequences:

 - The `url` and `contentType` options cannot be provided.
-- The `referrer` option is used as the HTTP `Referer` request header of the initial request, in addition to subresource requests.
+- The `referrer` option is used as the HTTP `Referer` request header of the initial request.
 - The `userAgent` option is used as the HTTP `User-Agent` request header of any requests.
 - The resulting jsdom's URL, content type, and referrer are determined from the response.
 - Any cookies set via HTTP `Set-Cookie` response headers are stored in the jsdom's cookie jar.
 Similarly, any cookies already in a supplied cookie jar are sent as HTTP `Cookie` request headers.